SamuelPasquale/createos-bootstrap/README.md

 CreateOS is a stateful environment.
 Each session must anchor itself to a specific Git commit and the current index.

+### 0. Attach the GitHub repository

+Ensure the GitHub integration is active for this ChatGPT project and that the correct repository is selected as the active Creation:

+> Active repo: `SamuelPasquale/createos-bootstrap`

+Without an attached repository, CreateOS cannot read `.createos/index.json` or any Creation files and cannot reconstruct state.

 ### 1. Refresh the index

 ```bash